Bishopstone on the map

 Low Crime Area

 Reported crime in Bishopstone falls below the national average, suggesting a comparatively safe environment.
-Other crime tops the list of recorded incidents, but figures are low overall.
+Violence & sexual offences tops the list of recorded incidents, but figures are low overall.
 Residents and visitors alike tend to find this a quiet and reassuring small town.

 Local Policing